nnellans/terraform-guide/README.md

   }
   ```
 - `count` must reference hard-coded values, variables, data sources, and lists.
 It can NOT reference a value that needs to be computed
-- When you specify the `count` parameter on a resource, then you can use a new variable inside that resource:  `count.index`
+- When you specify the `count` meta-argument on a resource, then you can use a new variable inside that resource:  `count.index`
   - `count.index` represents the number of the loop that you’re currently on
   - For example, say you had a resource with `count = 3`
     - The first resource will set `count.index = 0`